April 2022 – March 2023

 St Stephen Parish Council is able to provide discretionary discounts on the hiring costs of the St Stephen Parish Council facilities to local groups and for certain fundraising activities.
 A Discretionary Discount can only be applied against the charges arising from the hire of the Council’s facilities.

-a) A Discretionary Discount will be considered for the following ‘approved organisations’ without the need to complete a Discretionary Discount application: 100% discount for committee meetings (including AGMs) as well as one special event per annum held by the parish’s three Residents’ Associations, namely Bricket Wood, Chiswell Green and Park Street Residents’ Associations, Bricket Wood Management Committee (SADC) and the Community Rail Partnership
+a) A Discretionary Discount will be considered for the following approved organisations without the need to complete a Discretionary Discount application: 100% discount for committee meetings (including AGMs) as well as one special event per annum held by the parish’s three Residents’ Associations, namely Bricket Wood, Chiswell Green and Park Street Residents’ Associations, Bricket Wood Management Committee (SADC) and the Community Rail Partnership.75% discount for St Stephens Gardening Club.

 b) Other organisations may be considered upon application for a discount of up to 75%